Oracle Connection String¶

 Important Notes¶

-- This node does not test connectivity; it only constructs the string.
-Use an Oracle test/connection node to validate.
+- This node does not test connectivity; it only formats the connection string.

 Troubleshooting¶